muecoin/Guides/masternode_setup.md

 Sign up for a new account, log in and click `New Droplet` For this guide we are looking to start a `16.04 Ubuntu` version of Linux as the host:
 Select the `1 GB / 1 CPU, 30 GB SSD Disk, 2 TB Transfer` version.
 The $10 USD credit provided via the promotional code will give most of the first month hosting for free!
 Chose a location, it doesn't really matter, but it might be better to chose a location closer to yourself for the remote management.

+#### Optional server setups
+If you like, the MonetaryUnit team offers guides for running other server distributions:
+* [Building the MUE daemon on a FreeBSD server](https://github.com/muecoin/Guides/blob/master/Build_Freebsd.md) - Build and run the mued (MUE daemon) on a FreeBSD host

+*  [Building the MUE daemon on a CentOS7 server](https://github.com/muecoin/Guides/blob/master/Build_CentOS_7.md) - Build and run the mued (MUE daemon) on a CentOS 7 host

+If you like, install one of the other server distributions and then continue to follow this masternode setup guide.

 <a href="Images/17-ubuntu-1604-10usd-droplet.PNG"><img src="Images/17-ubuntu-1604-10usd-droplet.PNG" width="400" ></a>